Ruth Ellis: Early life

-Career
+Personal life and career

-By the end of the 1940s, Ellis had become a nightclub hostess in Soho through nude-modelling work, which paid significantly more than her previous jobs.
+By the end of the 1940s, Ellis had become a nightclub hostess in Soho through nude-modelling work, which paid significantly more than her earlier jobs.
 Morris Conley, her manager at the Court Club in Duke Street, blackmailed his hostess employees into sleeping with him.
 By early 1950, Ellis was making money as a full-service escort and became pregnant by one of her regular clients.

-On 8 November 1950, Ellis married 41-year-old George Johnston Ellis, a divorced dentist with two sons, at the register office in Tonbridge, Kent.
-A regular customer at the Court Club, George was a violent and possessive alcoholic who became convinced that his new wife was having an affair.
+On 8 November 1950, Ellis married George Johnston Ellis, a 41-year-old divorced dentist with two sons, at the register office in Tonbridge, Kent.
+A regular customer at the Court Club, George was a violent and possessive alcoholic who became convinced that his wife was having an affair.
 Ellis left him several times but always returned.
 When she gave birth to a daughter, Georgina, in 1951, George refused to acknowledge paternity; they separated shortly afterwards and later divorced.

-In 1951, while she had been four months pregnant, Ellis appeared, uncredited, as a beauty queen in the Rank film Lady Godiva Rides Again.
-She returned to prostitution following her divorce from George, having moved into her parents' residence with her daughter.
+In 1951, while four months pregnant, Ellis appeared uncredited as a beauty queen in the Rank film Lady Godiva Rides Again.
+She returned to prostitution after her divorce from George and moved back into her parents' home with her daughter.